 Ivy league schools are home to some of the most respected professors in higher education, and have next to unlimited research grants and ample financial aid resources.
 To attend an Ivy League school, a student must be extraordinary both on and off paper.

-If you are looking to attend an Ivy League school, read on for our guide to the best Ivy League schools in the US.
+If you are looking to attend an Ivy League school, read on for our guide to the best Ivy League schools in the US, and the cheapest Ivy League schools in the US.

 List of Ivy League Schools